bradmontgomery/django-janitor/README.rst

 Management Commands
 -------------------

-There are two managment commands avaialable to make it easier to clean existing data.
+There are a few managment commands avaialable to make it easier to use django-janitor.
 The first is ``clean_all`` which will look at all of the models that have a related Field Sanitizer, calling the models' ``save`` method to trigger the ``pre_save`` signal (which forces the fields to be cleaned)::